AleksandrRogov/DynamicsWebApi/README.md

 #### DWA Object

-DWA is a JavaScript object that is located inside DynamicsWebApi library file.
+DWA is a JavaScript object located inside DynamicsWebApi library file.
 This object enables Intellisense for Visual Studio and therefore improves an overall productivity of a software developer.
 The object contains several child objects which are described below.

 ##### DWA.Types
-DWA.Types is a JavaScript object that contains various other objects (or so called Types) that are used in DynamicsWebApi and can be used by developers to enable Intellisense for some of the functions.
+`DWA.Types` contains various objects (or so called Types) that are used in DynamicsWebApi and can be used by developers to enable Intellisense for some of the functions.
 At this moment only Reponse objects are described there.

-The following example shows how to use DWA.Types in the code:
+The following example shows how to use `DWA.Types` in the code:

 Let's assume that we needed to write a retrieveMultipleRequest.

 ```js